JakeRayon/HTML/README.md

 1. ***HTML Only*** - A **fully functional** HTML-Only static page explaining essential HTML elements.
 2. ***HTML + CSS*** - Adds visual styling and structure to the previous page while introducing key CSS concepts.
-3. ***HTML + CSS + JavaScript*** - Completes the fully interactive website demonstrating and teaching dunamic behavior and real-time features dependant on Javascript code logic.
+3. ***HTML + CSS + JavaScript*** - Completes the fully interactive website demonstrating and teaching dynamic behavior and real-time features dependant on Javascript code logic.

 *Each stage builds upon the previous, introducing new educational content while remaining independently accessible and navigable.*